kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     75: " -------- done" DATE
     ---------------------------------------------- time taken 12 seconds

 Here you see that the ID plays a significant role.
 All partitioned tables were only touched in the partition belonging to ID 6.
+What happens here?

 In order to find out I used the SQL logging table, because the binlog information didn't help me much.
 I must believe that the statements recorded in the logging table are written to the binlog and then read by the slaves, copied to their relay log and processed from there.
+The SQL logging table doesn't revieal anything unusual.
+Again: What happens here?

 End of digression.